-Caution: Do not operate the dishmachine without the drain screen in place.
+Caution: Do not operate the dishwasher/glasswasher without the drain screen in place.
 Debris getting into the pump impeller can damage the pump.

-- 1. Load a rack of glass into the machine and close the door. - With the machine filled to the proper level, press rocker Fill/Start switch to the "START" position - the machine will automatically begin its cycle.
-The green running light on the switch will illuminate while an operational cycle is in process. - 3.
-At the end of the shift, drain the machine by holding the Drain rocker switch in the "DRAIN" position until the machine is completely drained.
-To avoid running the pump dry, do not hold the Drain rocker switch in the "DRAIN" position any longer than necessary. - 4.
+- 1. Load a rack into the machine and close the door. - 2.
+With the machine filled to the proper level, toggle Fill/Start switch to the "START" position the machine will automatically begin its cycle.
+The red cycle light will illuminate while an operational cycle is in process. - 3.
+At the end of the shift, drain the machine by holding the Drain push button switch, depressed position until the machine is completely drained.
+To avoid running the pump dry, do not hold the Drain push button switch any longer than necessary. - 4.
 Remove and clean the drain screen.
 Remove and clean the spray arms.
 (See wall chart instructions). - 5.
 Replace the drain screen and spray arms. - 6.
-Inspect your dishmachine interior for lime deposits.
+Inspect your dishwasher/glasswasher interior for lime deposits.